THE MEMBERS OF ESAAR (INDIA) LIMITED Report on the Audit of the FinancialStatements

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 (the Order')issued by the Central Government of India in terms of subsection (11) of section 143 ofthe Act we give in the Annexure A a statement on the matters specifiedin paragraphs 3 and 4 of the Order to the extent applicable.
+(1) As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the "Annexure A" a statement on the matters specifiedin paragraphs 3 and 4 of the Order to the extent applicable.

-2. As required by Section 143 (3) of the Act we report that:
+(2) As required by Section 143 (3) of the Act based on our audit we report that:

 a.
 We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.